AdobeDocs/experience-manager-cloud-service.en/help/assets/overview.md

 ![add-tags](assets/newui-overview.svg)

-For information on how to access the Assets view and some of the simplications that it offers over Admin view, see [Assets View]().
+For information on how to access the Assets view and some of the simplications that it offers over Admin view, see Assets view.

 ## New Assets capabilities {#whats-new-assets}